-4.6 Partners
+4.5 Partners

-- 4.6.1 Partners refers to those organisations which the Accountable Body has a Service Level Agreement or Grant Agreement with.
-They have a responsibility to support the delivery of the Growth Deal and Strategic Economic Plan, through supporting the Strategic Board, Accountability Board, Federated Board, Secretariat and working groups. - 4.6.3 In receiving LGF or other funding, and entering into a SLA or Grant Agreement, Partners are responsible for: - (a) Ensuring the delivery of projects, including the outputs and spend of funding received through SELEP and local partner funding contributions to the scope agreed in the Business Case.

-- (b) Providing regular and accurate reporting to Secretariat on Projects.
+- 4.5.1 Partners refers to those organisations which the Accountable Body has a Service Level Agreement or Grant Agreement with.
+They have a responsibility to support the delivery of the Growth Deal and Strategic Economic Plan, through supporting the Strategic Board, Accountability Board, Federated Board, Secretariat and working groups. - 4.5.2 In receiving LGF or other funding, and entering into a SLA or Grant Agreement, Partners are responsible for: - (a) Ensuring the delivery of projects, including the outputs and spend of funding received through SELEP and local partner funding contributions to the scope agreed in the Business Case. - (b) Providing regular and accurate reporting to Secretariat on Projects.
 The requirement for reporting on LGF projects are set out in paragraph 5.10.
 Reporting is required on a quarterly basis for all projects receiving funding from SELEP, including LGF and Growing Places Fund.
-This funding must be completed in the format and to the timescales specified by the Secretariat. - (c) Ensuring sufficient resource is allocated to support the delivery and the post scheme monitoring and evaluation of all projects.
+This funding must be completed in the format and to the timescales specified by the Secretariat. - (c) Ensuring sufficient resource is allocated to support the delivery and the post scheme monitoring and evaluation of all projects. - (d) Compliance with the conditions of the respective SLA, loan agreement or grant agreement under which funding has been transferred. - (e) Providing briefings to Board members, which, as a minimum, should include project updates and decisions being presented to the Board for all areas not just in relation to the decisions impacting their own area.

-4.7 Accounts and Audit
+4.6 Accounts and Audit

-- 4.7.1 With the support of the Accountable Body, the SELEP will prepare annual accounts which will incorporate all funding received from Government. - 4.7.2 The Accounts will be reviewed and agreed by the Accountability Board and will be published on the SELEP website in a timely manner, and will be subject to an external audit. - 4.7.3 The use of resources by the SELEP are subject to the usual local authority checks and balances, including the financial duties and rules which require councils to act prudently in spending, which are overseen and checked by the Responsible Chief Finance Officer, the Section 151 Officer. - 4.7.4 All SELEP funding transferred to partners is, by agreement, subject to audit by the Accountable Body and, where required, by external auditors appointed to provide the required assurances with regard to appropriate use of the funding. - 4.7.5 Partners are required to maintain a robust audit trail of the use of Government funding to demonstrate compliance in fulfilling its obligations with regard to use of that funding. - 4.7.6 The Accountable Body will ensure that there are arrangements for local audit of funding allocated by SELEP which is equivalent to those in place for local authority spend. - 4.7.7 Through the nominated Section 151 Officer, SELEP will undertake an audit of the Partner's project to ensure the correct use of funding and may, if necessary, arrange for the recovery of any funds.
+- 4.6.1 With the support of the Accountable Body, the SELEP will prepare annual accounts which will incorporate all funding received from Government. - 4.6.2 The Accounts will be reviewed and agreed by the Accountability Board and will be published on the SELEP website in a timely manner, and will be subject to an external audit. - 4.6.3 The use of resources by the SELEP are subject to the usual local authority checks and balances, including the financial duties and rules which require councils to act prudently in spending, which are overseen and checked by the Responsible Chief Finance Officer, the Section 151 Officer. - 4.6.4 All SELEP funding transferred to partners is, by agreement, subject to audit by the Accountable Body and, where required, by external auditors appointed to provide the required assurances with regard to appropriate use of the funding.

+- 4.6.5 Partners are required to maintain a robust audit trail of the use of Government funding to demonstrate compliance in fulfilling its obligations with regard to use of that funding. - 4.6.6 The Accountable Body will ensure that there are arrangements for local audit of funding allocated by SELEP which is equivalent to those in place for local authority spend. - 4.6.7 Through the nominated Section 151 Officer, SELEP will undertake an audit of the Partner's project to ensure the correct use of funding and may, if necessary, arrange for the recovery of any funds.

-4.8 Scrutiny arrangements for SELEP
+4.7 Scrutiny arrangements for SELEP